chastik/WissKI/01_Session/04U_CIDOCCRM-DomainOntologies.md

 It was designed specifically for cultural heritage documentation in GLAM and focuses on events, persons, objects, places, time, and spaces as well as their semantic relations.

-"The CIDOC Conceptual Reference Model (CRM) is a theoretical and practical tool for information integration in the field of cultural heritage.
+"The CIDOC Conceptual Reference Model (CRM) is a **theoretical and practical tool** for information integration in the field of cultural heritage.
 It can help researchers, administrators and the public explore complex questions with regards to our past across diverse and dispersed datasets.
-The CIDOC CRM achieves this by providing definitions and a formal structure for describing the implicit and explicit concepts and relationships used in cultural heritage documentation and of general interest for the querying and exploration of such data.
-Such models are also known as formal ontologies.
+The CIDOC CRM achieves this by **providing definitions and a formal structure for describing the implicit and explicit concepts and relationships used in cultural heritage documentation and of general interest for the querying and exploration of such data**.
+CIDOC CRM is a **formal ontology**.
 These formal descriptions allow the integration of data from multiple sources in a software and schema agnostic fashion.

-The CIDOC CRM has been developed in a manner that is intended to promote a shared understanding of cultural heritage information by providing a common and extensible semantic framework for evidence-based cultural heritage information integration.
-It is intended to be a common language for domain experts and implementers to formulate requirements for information systems and to serve as a guide for good practice of conceptual modelling.
-In this way, it can provide the "semantic glue" needed to mediate between different sources of cultural heritage information, such as that published by museums, libraries and archives." [https://cidoc-crm.org/]
+The CIDOC CRM has been developed in a manner that is intended to **promote a shared understanding of cultural heritage information** by providing a common and extensible semantic framework for evidence-based cultural heritage information integration.
+It is intended to be **a common language for domain experts** and implementers to formulate requirements for information systems and to serve as **a guide for good practice of conceptual modelling**.
+In this way, it can provide the **"semantic glue" needed to mediate between different sources** of cultural heritage information, such as that published by museums, libraries and archives." [https://cidoc-crm.org/]

 **WissKI is based on CIDOC CRM OWL ontology but can also use others!**